-- Powered by a Forsaken Child: Several Big Bads, such as Immortus and Morgan Le Fay, used her as their power source.
+- Several Big Bads, such as Immortus and Morgan Le Fay, used her as their power source.

 - The origin of her powers is a combination of her natural mutant abilities and being infused with a portion of the powers of Chthon, an immensely powerful demonic entity, who intended to use her as his host.
 And still does.

-- Punch Clock Villain: She and Pietro were only in Magneto's Brotherhood because he saved their lives and demanded that they join him as payment; they refused to kill anyone, used their powers against Magneto to stop him from killing, and joined the Avengers as soon as they were free of him.
+- Punch-Clock Villain: She and Pietro were only in Magneto's Brotherhood because he saved their lives and demanded that they join him as payment; they refused to kill anyone, used their powers against Magneto to stop him from killing, and joined the Avengers as soon as they were free of him.

 - Reality Warper: Her probability manipulation could be regarded as a minor form of reality warping.
 Crossover event Avengers Disassembled cranked her up to full Reality Warper.

 - Refused by the Call: Is the Scarlet Witch the celestial Madonna?
 After all, she started her studies of magic, and the star that announced the coming of the Madonna appeared over the Avengers mansion.
-But no, the celestial madonna is Mantis.
+But no, the Celestial Madonna is Mantis.

 - Required Secondary Powers: John Byrne theorized this about her power to alter probabilities: if she can do that, he argued, that means she must be altering time retroactively, changing all the events that go into making something improbable.
 In his Aborted Arc on West Coast Avengers, Byrne used this theory to briefly turn her into a Reality Warper for the first time.

 - She's Back: The formation of Mighty Avengers teased this, but it was really Loki in disguise.
 Played straight in Children's Crusade #6 — Wanda's alive, repowered, and back to her old self.

-- 10-Minute Retirement: When the Stranger captured Magneto, the original Brotherhood of evil mutants disbanded, and Quicksilver and the Scarlet Witch (who had been blackmailed to be part of the group) retired and promised that they would never use their powers of behalf of others.
+- 10-Minute Retirement: When the Stranger captured Magneto, the original Brotherhood of evil mutants disbanded, and Quicksilver and the Scarlet Witch (who had been blackmailed to be part of the group) retired and promised that they would never use their powers on behalf of others.
 Still, when Iron Man, Giant Man and the Wasp left the Avengers, they saw the news and moved back to America, to try their luck on this other team.

 - The Power of Love: More than mere magic, it's what allowed Wanda to bring Wonder Man back from the dead.

-- Took a Level in Badass: When she tapped into chaos magic, at the beginning of Kurt Busiek's run.
+- When she tapped into chaos magic, at the beginning of Kurt Busiek's run.
 She grew into being arguably the most powerful Avenger (but not as far as with reality warping yet).
 In fact, several battles had the other Avengers gaining time until she could concentrate and defeat the monster with her magic.

 - In The Bronze Age of Comic Books she took an earlier level in badass under writer Steve Englehart, who made her more assertive and aggressive and had her study real witchcraft with Agatha Harkness, learning to do things like animate inanimate objects and call meteors down from the sky.